ESRA–the Environmental and Social Responsibility Amendment to the U.S. Constitution

 Article Two: Corporate Environmental and Social Responsibility

-This being so, corporations chartered by the Congress and by the several States, and any corporation operating within the US or promoting its products, services or ideas in the U.S., (even if chartered, located or operating from any place outside the U.S.) shall demonstrate the ethical, environmental, and social impact of their proposed activities at the time they seek incorporation in the U.S. or, if based outside the U.S. then at the time they seek to sell goods or services inside the U.S.
+This being so, corporations chartered by the Congress and by the several States, and any corporation operating within the US or promoting its products, services or ideas in the U.S., (even if chartered, located or operating from any place outside the U.S.) shall demonstrate the ethical, environmental, and social impact of their proposed activities at the time they seek incorporation in the U.S. or, if based outside the U.S. then at the time they seek to sell goods or services inside the U.S. and may be held legally accountable for not continuing to do so throughout the time that charter gives them permission to operate within any part of the U.S. or its territories.

 In addition, any such corporation, whether based in the U.S. or any other location, including both for profit and not-for-profit corporations, with gross annual receipts in excess of $50 million (adjusted for inflation or deflation with 2016 as base year) shall be required to obtain a new corporate charter every five years in order to preserve its status as a corporation, and this charter shall be granted only if the corporation can prove a satisfactory history of environmental, social, and ethical responsibility to an Environmental and Social Responsibility Panel (ESRP) of ordinary citizens who agree with the importance of judging a corporation’s environmental, social and ethical responsibilities by the criteria listed below.